4KiB/vendored-v/README.md

 The `.vendor` line can have an optional trailing slash, i.e. `+patch` or `+patch/` for readability that the reference is to a directory.
 The directory layout mirrors that of the repository.
 Files ending in `.patch` apply within the listed directory, otherwise copy over as-is.
+If the reference is to a file and not a directory, then it is a relative path to copy into the project root.

 Further, it's important to discard .git to (a) keep the resulting repository from getting too large and (b) avoid confusing `git` by nesting projects.
 The